All Episodes

 Number one, Upside has the absolute best available prices for flights, hotels, and rental cars.

-Win number two is that upside will reward you with a gift card to places like Amazon.com every time you buy a business trip.
+Win number two is that Upside will reward you with a gift card to places like Amazon.com every time you buy a business trip.

-And number three, this is great, is the amazing six-star treatment you'll get from Upside's customer service specialists, who they call navigators.
+And number three, this is great, is the amazing six-star treatment you'll get from Upside's customer service specialists who they call navigators.

-Even reaching out to you with useful info to help you avoid a problem before it happens.
+Now, these navigators are instantly accessible 24-7 by voice, chat, email, or message on the upside app, even reaching out to you with useful info to help you avoid a problem before it happens.

-You deserve a better business trip.
+Upside.com, you deserve a better business trip.

 Minimum purchase required, see site for complete details.